cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 ## CGB Post Build Helper

 `cgb_post_build_helper.exe` is a helper tool which is executed upon successful building of a project.
-It deploys all the referenced resources (i.e. everything assigned to `shaders` or `assets` filters in Visual Studio) to the target directory.
-It also deploys all the dependent resources.
+It deploys all the referenced assets (i.e. everything assigned to `shaders` or `assets` filters in Visual Studio) to the target directory.
+It also deploys all the dependent assets.
 These could be all the textures which are referenced by a 3D model file.

 cgb_post_build_helper will provide a tray icon, informing about the deployment process and providing lists of deployed files.
 The tray icon provides several actions that can be accessed by left-clicking or right-clicking it.